 Coverage levels for a high-value home will be higher than for a typical home in several respects.
 But Tower Hill's Imperial Shield high-value policy includes a few notable coverage options that substantially extend the limits available to typical homeowners:

-Tower Hill offers two kinds of flood insurance to Florida homeowners: coverage through the federally backed NFIP program, as well as its own private flood insurance policy.
+Tower Hill offers two kinds of flood insurance to Florida homeowners: coverage through the federally backed National Flood Insurance Program (NFIP), as well as its own private flood insurance policy.
 This makes Tower Hill a convenient choice for buying flood insurance, as homeowners can compare multiple options from a single insurance company.

 Tower Hill's standard coverages protect the structure of your home; other structures on your property, such as a detached garage or shed; and your personal property, like furniture, clothing and appliances.
 The insurer also provides liability coverage, which protects you financially in case someone sues you for financial damages.
 This might be because they were injured on your property, for example.

-- Personal Property/Coverage C: Covers the personal property you own that is in your house, such as furniture, electronics
+- Personal property/Coverage C: Covers the personal property you own that is in your house, such as furniture and electronics.

-Frustratingly, shopping for a homeowners insurance policy from Tower Hill can be challenging, as shoppers have a limited set of options when buying online.
-The Tower Hill website contains fairly little information about available coverage options, so the only way to determine whether or not the company's offerings meet your needs is to contact a representative or meet with an insurance agent.
+Frustratingly, shopping for a homeowners insurance policy from Tower Hill can be challenging, as shoppers have a limited set of options when shopping online.
+The Tower Hill website contains fairly little information about available coverage options, so the only way to determine whether the company's offerings meet your needs is to contact a representative or meet with an insurance agent.

-The Tower Hill website does have a "quick quote" functionality, allowing FL homeowners to provide their address and a few basic details about their property in order to get an approximate home insurance quote.
-However, we found that the tool did not work consistently: We were usually unable to actually get a quote from the tool and were instead directed to a company insurance agent.
+The Tower Hill website does have a "quick quote" function, allowing Florida homeowners to provide their address and a few basic details about their property in order to get an approximate home insurance quote.
+However, we found that the tool did not work consistently.
+We were usually unable to actually get a quote from the tool and were instead directed to a company insurance agent.
 There is no option to purchase insurance online from Tower Hill.

-We did a detailed price analysis of Tower Hill and its competitors, and found Tower Hill's prices to be about even with its peers, coming in slightly below average overall.
+We did a detailed price analysis of Tower Hill and its competitors, and found Tower Hill's prices to be about even with the prices of its peers, coming in slightly below average overall.
 We gathered quotes from Tower Hill and three other top home insurance companies that operate in Florida in order to understand how it compares.
-Our findings showed that Tower Hill's average rates for home insurance were $2,052, or 3% cheaper than the overall average of $2,115.
+Our findings showed that Tower Hill's average rate for home insurance was $2,052, or 3% cheaper than the overall average of $2,115.

 In addition, Tower Hill has solid financial ratings.
-It received an A- rating from A.M.
-Best, suggesting that the company has a strong ability to pay out insurance claims.
-And Tower Hill's longevity as a Florida-specific insurer suggest that it is prepared to respond to hurricanes and other disasters common to Florida homes.
+It received an A- rating from AM Best, suggesting that the company has a strong ability to pay out insurance claims.
+And Tower Hill's longevity as a Florida-specific insurer suggests that it is prepared to respond to hurricanes and other disasters common in Florida.